tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ## To Deploy
 For this, we need Vault deployed using HTTPS, and it must be network-reachable by Azure.

-One approach for this was to use a proxy, this did not work in my testing and I've switched to deploying Vault on a ec2 node as descirpbed before, however my previous proxy notes can be found [here](./vault-proxy-notes.md)
+One approach for this was to use a proxy; this did not work in my testing, and I've switched to deploying Vault on an EC2 node as described before.
+However, my previous proxy notes can be found [here](./vault-proxy-notes.md).

-In order to have a Vault node that is avliable to HTTPS, and it must be network-reachable by Azure I am using a diffrent Vault install on EC2.
+In order to have a Vault node that is available to HTTPS, and it must be network-reachable by Azure, I am using a different Vault install on EC2.

-* Use the [quick-ec2-tf](https://github.com/tallen-hashicorp/quick-ec2-tf) repository to provision an EC2 instance.
+* Use the [quick-ec2-tf](https://github.com/tallen-hashicorp

+/quick-ec2-tf) repository to provision an EC2 instance.

 * Set up an A record on your personal Route 53 domain pointing to the EC2 instance, e.g., `vault.the-tech-tutorial.com`.

 * Update the system and install Nginx and Certbot for SSL management:

 ```bash
 sudo apt update
 sudo apt install nginx certbot python3-certbot-nginx unzip
 ```

-* Use Certbot to obtain a Let’s Encrypt SSL certificate for your domain, **Replace domain with yours**:
+* Use Certbot to obtain a Let’s Encrypt SSL certificate for your domain. **Replace domain with yours**:

 ```bash
 sudo certbot --nginx -d vault.the-tech-tutorial.com
 ```

-* Install Vault
+* Install Vault:

 ```bash
 wget https://releases.hashicorp.com/vault/1.17.5+ent/vault_1.17.5+ent_linux_amd64.zip
 unzip vault_1.17.5+ent_linux_amd64.zip
 sudo mv vault /usr/bin
 ```

-* Copy licence file over to `/tmp/vault.hclic`
+* Copy the license file over to `/tmp/vault.hclic`.

-* Copy the [vault.hclic](./jumpbox/vault.hcl) to the ec2 instance, **ensure you update the cert file locations to match yours**
+* Copy the [vault.hclic](./jumpbox/vault.hcl) to the EC2 instance. **Ensure you update the cert file locations to match yours**.

-* Start Vault
+* Start Vault:

 ```bash
 mkdir -p ./vault/data
 sudo vault server -config=vault.hcl
 ```

-* Configure Vault **From your Laptop**, **Amend to match your url**
+* Configure Vault **from your Laptop**. **Amend to match your URL**:

 ```bash
 unset VAULT_TOKEN
 export VAULT_ADDR="https://vault.the-tech-tutorial.com:8200/"